matiszach/university-projects/object-oriented-programming/stock-market-simulation/README.md

 cd object-oriented-programming/stock-market-simulation
 ```

-Run the code.
+Use JetBrains IntelliJ IDEA (or any preffered Java build tool/system) to build the project.

-Main takes into 2 arguments; first being input file name and second number of turns of simulation.
+Run Main with 2 arguments; first being input file's name and second number of turns of simulation.
 ```
-javac Main.java
 java Main example.txt 1000
 ```